9diov/writings/rails_postgres_performance.md

 Here is the list of the terms you may find in the explain output and their meaning.
 Source is from the excellent gocmdpev:

-* Append:          "Used in a UNION to merge multiple record sets by appending them together.",
+* Append:          Used in a UNION to merge multiple record sets by appending them together
-* Limit:           "Returns a specified number of rows from a record set.",
+* Limit:           Returns a specified number of rows from a record set
-* Sort:            "Sorts a record set based on the specified sort key.",
+* Sort:            Sorts a record set based on the specified sort key
-* NestedLoop:      "Merges two record sets by looping through every record in the first set and trying to find a match in the second set.
-All matching records are returned.",
+* NestedLoop:      Merges two record sets by looping through every record in the first set and trying to find a match in the second set.
+All matching records are returned
-* MergeJoin:       "Merges two record sets by first sorting them on a join key.",
+* MergeJoin:       Merges two record sets by first sorting them on a join key
-* Hash:            "Generates a hash table from the records in the input recordset.
-Hash is used by Hash Join.",
+* Hash:            Generates a hash table from the records in the input recordset.
+Hash is used by Hash Join
-* HashJoin:        "Joins to record sets by hashing one of them (using a Hash Scan).",
+* HashJoin:        Joins to record sets by hashing one of them (using a Hash Scan)
-* Aggregate:       "Groups records together based on a GROUP BY or aggregate function (e.g. sum()).",
+* Aggregate:       Groups records together based on a GROUP BY or aggregate function (e.g. sum())
-* Hashaggregate:   "Groups records together based on a GROUP BY or aggregate function (e.g. sum()).
-Hash Aggregate uses a hash to first organize the records by a key.",
+* Hashaggregate:   Groups records together based on a GROUP BY or aggregate function (e.g. sum()).
+Hash Aggregate uses a hash to first organize the records by a key
-* SequenceScan:    "Finds relevant records by sequentially scanning the input record set.
-When reading from a table, Seq Scans (unlike Index Scans) perform a single read operation (only the table is read).",
+* SequenceScan:    Finds relevant records by sequentially scanning the input record set.
+When reading from a table, Seq Scans (unlike Index Scans) perform a single read operation (only the table is read)
-* IndexScan:       "Finds relevant records based on an Index.
-Index Scans perform 2 read operations: one to read the index and another to read the actual value from the table.",
+* IndexScan:       Finds relevant records based on an Index.
+Index Scans perform 2 read operations: one to read the index and another to read the actual value from the table
-* IndexOnlyScan:   "Finds relevant records based on an Index.
-Index Only Scans perform a single read operation from the index and do not read from the corresponding table.",
+* IndexOnlyScan:   Finds relevant records based on an Index.
+Index Only Scans perform a single read operation from the index and do not read from the corresponding table
-* BitmapHeapScan:  "Searches through the pages returned by the Bitmap Index Scan for relevant rows.",
+* BitmapHeapScan:  Searches through the pages returned by the Bitmap Index Scan for relevant rows
-* BitmapIndexScan: "Uses a Bitmap Index (index which uses 1 bit per page) to find all relevant pages.
-Results of this node are fed to the Bitmap Heap Scan.",
+* BitmapIndexScan: Uses a Bitmap Index (index which uses 1 bit per page) to find all relevant pages.
+Results of this node are fed to the Bitmap Heap Scan
-* CTEScan:         "Performs a sequential scan of Common Table Expression (CTE) query results.
-Note that results of a CTE are materialized (calculated and temporarily stored).",
+* CTEScan:         Performs a sequential scan of Common Table Expression (CTE) query results.
+Note that results of a CTE are materialized (calculated and temporarily stored)

 ## Bonus: Use PostgreSQL indexes to improve query performance